 The Time Credits Unit ensures that offenders are credited with the amount of time they are in custody pursuant to a pre-revocation warrant.
 The offender receives the credit upon revocation of supervision.

-The Super Intensive Supervision Program (SISP) Unit.
-The SISP program is the highest level of supervision and offender accountability provided by TDCJ’s Parole Division.
+The Super-Intensive Supervision Program (SISP) unit administers the SISP program, which is the highest level of supervision and offender accountability provided by TDCJ’s Parole Division.
 The SISP offender is monitored by Global Positioning System (GPS) technology, which allows for the tracking of the offender’s movement throughout the community on a continuous basis.
 The technology also allows the parole officer to verify compliance with a pre-approved curfew schedule and, in some cases, pre-approved routing.
-Each year, the parole officer reviews the offender’s case for possible recommendation to withdraw the special condition.
+Each year, the parole officer reviews the offender’s case and submits a transmittal for special condition withdrawal consideration.
 In the event the Division determines the offender is suitable for withdrawal of the condition, the information is forwarded to the Board of Pardons and Paroles for consideration.
-The offender remains on SISP until the Board withdraws the condition or the offender discharges the sentence.
-On average, there are approximately 1,700 offenders on SISP and are supervised at a ratio of 14 offenders to one parole officer.
+The offender remains on SISP until the Board of Pardons and Paroles withdraws the condition, or the offender discharges the sentence.
+On average, there are approximately 2,100 offenders on SISP who are supervised at a ratio of 14 offenders to one parole officer.

 Electronic Monitoring (EM) Unit.
 Electronic Monitoring augments the supervision of an offender by monitoring compliance with a pre-approved curfew schedule.
 Offenders that have the special condition are monitored with Radio Frequency technology and have a transmitter attached to their ankle and a Home Monitoring Unit (HMU) placed in their home.
 Every sixty days, offenders are reviewed for recommendation to withdraw the special condition.
 As with the SISP and all other special conditions, the Board of Pardons and Paroles has the authority to withdraw the condition.
 On average, there are approximately 1,350 offenders supervised at a ratio of 25 offenders to one parole officer.